midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ## `global` ##
 ==============
 One of the superpowers of Node.js is its ability to work seamlessly with the V8 engine, making development faster and more efficient.

-In Node.js, the this keyword in the global space refers to an empty object.
-In contrast, in a browser, the this keyword in the global space points to the window object.
+In Node.js, the `this` keyword in the global space refers to an empty object. in a browser, the `this` keyword in the global space points to the window object.
 In the browser, the global object can be accessed using multiple keywords:

 `window`
 `this`
 `self` (used in Web Workers)
 `frames`

-To standardize how the global object is accessed across different runtimes (Node.js, browsers, and Web Workers), the OpenJS Foundation introduced globalThis in 2020.
+To standardize how the global object is accessed across different runtimes (Node.js, browsers, and Web Workers), the OpenJS Foundation introduced `globalThis` in 2020.
 This provides a consistent way to reference the global object, regardless of the runtime environment.